jamisoncrawford/Coursera-Getting-and-Cleaning-Data-Project/CodeBook.md

 **Additional Variable Transformations**

 The resulting data in `tidy_data.txt` were the mean values of permutations of the above inertial signals and descriptive statistics grouped by `subject` and `activity.
+Averaging these values by said groups reduced the data from 10,299 observations to 180, the product of 30 instances of `subject` and 6 distinct instances of physical `activity`.